Start Here

 | Pop-Bys | Quarterly.
 Small gift to top 50 contacts. |

-| Social Media | 3–5x/week.
-Share content, engage with comments. |
+| Social Media | 3–5x / week.
+Share our content, engage with comments. |

 | Handwritten Notes | After closings, referrals, birthdays, life events. |